 The reverse link, which is the link from the mobile phone back to the base station, has two physical channels: reverse access channel and reverse traffic channel.
 The table below summarises the channels for the reverse link in IS-95 (cdmaONE).

 cdmaOne frequency band vs. GSM and D-AMPS frequencies

 cdmaOne was introduced in the same era as GSM (Global System for Mobile Communications) and D-AMPS (Digital-Advanced Mobile Phone System).
 Both GSM and D-AMPS used a combination of Frequency Division Multiple Access (FDMA) and Time Division Multiple Access (TDMA) to offer cellular services.
 The original GSM networks used 890 to 915 MHz for the uplink and 935 to 960 MHz for the downlink.
-This frequency band was later extended in order to add 10 MHz to both the uplink and the downlink.
+This frequency band was later extended to add 10 MHz to both the uplink and the downlink.
 The extended band is known as Extended GSM or E-GSM and ranges from 880 to 915 MHz for the uplink and 925 to 960 MHz for the downlink.
-D-AMPS, on the other hand, uses 824 to 849 MHz for the uplink and 869 to 894 MHz for the downlink.
+On the other hand, D-AMPS uses 824 to 849 MHz for the uplink and 869 to 894 MHz for the downlink.

 The frequency band used by IS-95 (cdmaOne) can either be 824 to 894 MHz or 1850 to 1990 MHz with separate frequency bands for the reverse and forward links with a channel bandwidth of 1.25 MHz.
 In the 850 MHz band of IS-95, the reverse link (uplink) employs 824 to 849 MHz, and the forward link (downlink) employs 869 to 894 MHz.
 In the 1900 MHz band, the reverse link is 1850-1910 MHz, and the forward link is 1930-1990 MHz.